Y0505/backsim/README.md

 Handle possible simulated errors gracefully.

-If you prefer to use other methods or frameworks (like React), make sure your frontend runs on port `3000` to maintain CORS compatibility with the backend.

 ### Backend API URL

 Instead of running the backend locally, you can use the deployed backend at: